toolisticon/cute/README.md

 ## Unit tests

 Usually - if you are developing annotation processors - your code is likely to rely on the tools provided to the annotation processor via the ProcessingEnvironment like Filer, Messager, Types and Elements.
 These classes and the Java compile time model are hard to mock.
-That why unit testing is usually very hard to do.
+Thats why unit testing is usually very hard to do.
 This library helps you to execute unit test at compile time, giving you the ProcessingEnvironment's tools and access to the compile time model for free.

 The unit test concept provided by this library uses a default source file and applies a default annotation processor on it.